“A month here, huh?”

 When you finish writing to all the groups we’ve already researched, STOP.
 No looking up new ones.
 No crowdsourcing.
 Just accept that the research isn’t substantial or compelling enough for now, and let it go.

 Red sets the memo to an alarm that’ll go off on Sunday morning, then puts his phone away.
 Now he can commit to finishing what he started, and will know he gave it his best honest try.
 If nothing else, he can try to get a government grant in December during their yearly application acceptance, though they rarely give them out to individual researchers, let alone novices.
 Though hopefully by then he won’t be a novice anymore.

-Goals are only reached through determination to see them through.
-And regardless of what happens, tomorrow is another day, with its own opportunities to explore.
+Either way, tomorrow is another day, with its own opportunities to explore.

 Three days after she asked Red for his mom’s number, Leaf sits in a workroom at the Trainer House with her laptop and phone out.
 On the screen is a list of questions, and after writing the last one, she gives it a quick read through, then sits back and makes the call.